A Sub-Trope of Comic Book Time, Long Runner, and Technology Marches On. Sister Trope to Not Allowed to Grow Up.

 Blondie's family has been around for decades, and (as noted on the main page) has stayed the same age since the 1940's.
 However, the family now owns a flat-panel LCD screen and keyboard, presumably attached to a computer of some sort.

-And a bit of changing values, too: Whereas Blondie was a simple housewife early in the comic, in the '90s she finally got her own job (as a caterer).
+And a bit of changing values, too: Whereas Blondie was a simple housewife early in the comic, in the '90s she finally got her own job, running a business no less (as a caterer).

 Archie Comics.
 The characters don't age, but the technology is always up-to-date.
 It's not something that's just quietly slipped in either; a strip in the late 80s saw Veronica replacing her record collection with CD's, and in a more recent one Archie's parents reminisced about the days of dial-up.

 Batman: At the start of his career, a radio small enough to fit in his belt buckle that could be used to send Morse code was bleeding edge.
 Nowadays he has his own satellite network.
 Modern stories set in Batman's past tend to fuzz technological details by avoiding showing specific tech.
 Fortunately a punch to the face has always been a punch to the face.

 The Marvel Universe is actually more prone to this than DC, which reboots its continuity every so often, particularly with those characters - Peter Parker, Tony Stark, Reed Richards - who work with fantastic technology, the earliest issues of which involve technology which often wasn't so fantastic 10 years ago or so, when the Fantastic Four took their ill-fated space flight to the Moon (to beat the Russians), and contemporary Marvel continuity began.
 A prime example?
 Reading the original Iron Man appearance, one might be amused to discover that the secret to his suit's power was "highly miniaturized transistors."